TotesNotJosh/PS1-3D-Shader/README.md

 ## Vertex Lighting
 ![Vertex Lit Int Fog](https://github.com/user-attachments/assets/defc9b0e-283a-4957-b263-04b5f2950802)
-<br>Lighting snaps to vertices, this only works with point-lights, other types of lights do not have an effect on the lighting in a scene using this shader.
+<br>Lighting snaps to vertices, this only works with point-lights with low importance, other types of lights do not have an effect on the lighting in a scene using this shader.

 ## Unlit
 ![Unlit Int Fog](https://github.com/user-attachments/assets/e8659ebc-f155-4a16-bb9a-0fb621f65950)